 Credit @ohsnapreviews on Instagram

-Brothers BBQ (pictured): Get messy with either the St. Louis or classic baby back Brothers ribs and finish it off with a side collard greens or candied yams.
+Brothers BBQ (pictured): Get messy with either the St. Louis or classic baby back Brothers ribs and finish them off with a side of collard greens or candied yams.

-Newburgh Mercantile: From gifts to custom framing to local coffees and teas, make sure you pop into this gift shop on Broadway in Newburgh for an unforgettable souvenir from your trip.
+Newburgh Mercantile: From gifts to custom framing to local spices and chocolates, make sure you pop into this gift shop on Broadway in Newburgh for an unforgettable souvenir from your trip.

 Explore more locations on Where to Support Black-owned Businesses in the Hudson Valley!

-Arbor View House Bed and Breakfast: Plan a romantic getaway with gourmet breakfast, and luxury rooms spa services, and discover North Fork Long Island Wine Country.
+Arbor View House Bed and Breakfast: Plan a romantic getaway with luxury rooms, spa services, and a gourmet breakfast.
+While in town, discover the North Fork Long Island Wine Country.

-Down the Rabbit Hole Wine Boutique: Pop in this small shop bursting with flavor and buy artisan wines, small lot vintages, and organic/bio dynamic vineyards from around the world.
+Down the Rabbit Hole Wine Boutique: Pop into this small shop in Sayville bursting with flavor and buy artisan wines, small lot vintages, and organic and biodynamic blends from around the world.

 New York City